Sergei Ostapenko

-Sergei Sergeyevich Ostapenko (Серге́й Остапенко) (born 23 February 1986) is a former Kazakh footballer, whose last team was FC Astana.
+Sergei Sergeyevich Ostapenko (Серге́й Остапенко) (born 23 February 1986) is a Kazakh former footballer, whose last team was FC Astana.

 Career

 In 2003, Ostapenko had graduated from FC Almaty (FC Tsesna at that time) football academy and had been starting in the first team since then, before his transfer to FC Tobol in 2007.
 That was definitely an upward move in his career.
 He helped the team to win the Intertoto Cup that season, to finish second in the Super League and win the Kazakhstan Cup.

 Royal Antwerp

 On 31 January 2008, along with Maksim Zhalmagambetov, Ostapenko signed a two-year contract with Royal Antwerp FC.
 The Belgian team's manager noted that the duo's youth, international experience and physical characteristics were key motivations for signing the pair.
 However, Ostapenko's European adventure was not particularly successful and he did not start a single game for the reds, only playing in the reserve team.
 Both Ostapenko and Maksim Zhalmagambetov shortly returned to Kazakhstan in the middle of the Kazakhstan Premier League 2008.

 In July 2014, Ostapenko moved from FC Astana to FC Kaisar, returning to Astana in April 2015 after his Kaisar contract had expired.